Rope access training

 IQTC IRATA logo

-IRATA International’s rope access system is a safe method of working at height, where ropes and associated equipment are used to gain access to and egress from the workplace, and to be supported at it.
+IRATA International’s rope access system is a safe method of working at heights, where ropes and associated equipment are used to gain access to and egress from the workplace and to be supported at it.

 IRATA rope access techinican training level 1